 Our school ball league had enough girls go out for it that we were divided into A and B teams.
 That’s the standard road to go, and I see the value in that too.
 It allows the competitive kids to play together, and the less competitive kids to do the same.
 I was content being on the B team.
 As a highly anxious individual, especially on the basketball court, it actually felt like a blessing.

-I understand the value of competition, and I believe in sports’ potential to make our kids better, more well-rounded individuals.
+Anyway, I understand the value of competition, and I believe in sports’ potential to make our kids better, more well-rounded individuals.
 But, I also see the dark side competition in youth sports can bring when it becomes outright toxic.

 While growing up, I witnessed parents, whose kids played for the same team, getting into shouting matches with one another and the coaches regarding playing time and other super important, pressing, worldly matters🙄.
 What does this teach our kids?
-When you don’t get what you want, the solution is to bicker loudly and publicly?
+When you don’t get what you want, bicker loudly and publicly?
 I was relieved that my parents never fought about my playing time, because I enjoyed being a benchwarmer.
 I liked being on the team, but I was deathly afraid of making mistakes on the court, even in 4th grade.

 The coach was eventually kicked out, and there was a super awkward tension that was absolutely palpable in the gym.
 The girl I was guarding at the time whispered that she was sorry about her coach and that it was super embarrassing for them.
 I told her I understood because I had been there before too, and we exchanged a knowing nod.
 It was honestly a genuine moment of mutual understanding that the adults in youth sports often act out more than the kids.